ninzacode/SECURITY_TEST/README.md

 # security_test

-this page is made for web security test
+This page is made for Reverse Tabnabbing Vulnerability Test